OpenDataDSL/website/blog/2026-03-30-easy-migration/index.md

 It would be disingenuous to write about modern data management without mentioning AI.
 Every platform claims to have it.
 Most implementations amount to a chatbot bolted onto a data catalogue.

 The meaningful version of AI in a data management platform is one where the AI assistants are genuinely context-aware - where they understand not just the structure of your data but the content of it.
-Where an analyst can ask "what data do we have for German power prices?" and get a real answer, grounded in your actual environment, not a generic response.
+Where an analyst can ask

+> "what data do we have for German power prices?"

+and get a real answer, grounded in your actual environment, not a generic response.
 Where a developer can describe what they want to build in plain language and have the platform generate the code.
 Where an operations assistant can identify anomalies in your data pipeline before they become incidents.

 This kind of AI integration isn't a feature you add later.
 It's something that has to be designed into the platform from the ground up, with the right architecture to support it.
-When you're evaluating migration targets, it's worth asking not just "does it have AI?" but "how deeply is the AI integrated into how the platform actually works?"
+When you're evaluating migration targets, it's worth asking not just "does it have AI?" but

+> "How deeply is the AI integrated into how the platform actually works?"

 ## A Note on What We've Learned